 Although medical treatment can't cure pulmonary hypertension, it can lessen symptoms.
-Lifestyle changes also can help improve your condition.
+Lifestyle changes also may help improve pulmonary hypertension.
 Consider these tips:

 - Get plenty of rest.
-Resting can reduce the fatigue that might come from having pulmonary hypertension.
+Resting can reduce fatigue related to pulmonary hypertension.

 - Don't smoke.
 If you smoke, the most important thing you can do for your heart and lungs is to stop.
-If you can't stop smoking by yourself, ask your doctor to prescribe a treatment plan to help you quit.
+If you can't stop smoking by yourself, ask your health care provider to prescribe a treatment plan to help you quit.
 Also, avoid secondhand smoke if possible.

-- Avoid traveling to or living at high altitudes.
-High altitudes can worsen the symptoms of pulmonary hypertension.
-If you live at an altitude of 8,000 feet (2,438 meters) or higher, your doctor might recommend that you move to a lower altitude.
+- Avoid high altitudes.
+High altitudes can make pulmonary hypertension worse.
+If you live at an altitude of 8,000 feet (2,438 meters) or higher, your care provider might recommend that you move to a lower altitude.

-- Follow a nutritious diet and stay at a healthy weight.
-Aim to eat a healthy diet of whole grains, a variety of fruits and vegetables, lean meats and low-fat dairy products.
+- Eat healthy and manage weight.
+Eat a healthy diet rich in whole grains, fruits and vegetables, lean meats, and low-fat dairy products.
 Avoid saturated fat, trans fat and cholesterol.
-It's likely your doctor will recommend limiting the amount of salt in your diet.
+Limit salt.
 Aim to maintain a healthy weight.

 Preparing for an appointment

-If you think you might have pulmonary hypertension or are worried about your pulmonary hypertension risk because of a family history or other underlying conditions, make an appointment with your family doctor.
+If you think that you might have pulmonary hypertension or are worried about your pulmonary hypertension risk, make an appointment with your health care provider.

-While shortness of breath is one of the first symptoms of pulmonary hypertension, this symptom is also common with many other conditions, such as asthma.
-But if you're constantly short of breath, rather than only occasionally (as is usually the case with asthma) make an appointment to see your doctor.
+While shortness of breath is one of the first symptoms of pulmonary hypertension, the symptom is also common with many other conditions, such as asthma.

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as fill out forms or restrict your diet.
-For some imaging tests, for example, you might need to fast for a period of time beforehand.
+For some imaging tests, for example, you might need to avoid food or drink for a period of time beforehand.

-- Write down any symptoms you're experiencing, including any that might seem unrelated to pulmonary hypertension.
-Try to recall when they began.
-Be specific, such as days, weeks, months, and avoid vague terms such as "some time ago."
+- Write down any symptoms you're having, including any that might seem unrelated to pulmonary hypertension.
+Try to remember when they began.
+Be specific, such as days, weeks and months.

-- Write down key personal information, including a family history of pulmonary hypertension, lung disease, heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.
+- Write down key personal information, including any family history of pulmonary hypertension, lung disease, heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.

 - Take a family member or friend along, if possible.
 Sometimes it can be difficult to remember all the information provided to you during an appointment.
-Someone who accompanies you might remember something that you missed or forgot.
+Someone who comes with you might remember something that you missed or forgot.

 - What is likely causing my symptoms or condition?